This article contains minor spoilers for Ocean’s Eight.

 Often, the crew are given problems which should be difficult to them, but are fixed very simply, hence missing opportunities for character growth and development.
 Alternatively, they’re sometimes given very simple tasks which are (for some reason) really difficult for them to handle, despite their already established intelligence.
 Initially, there seemed to be a kick-ass feminist story developing, but it was soon diminished by the ‘crazy ex-girlfriend’ trope and the unnecessarily stupid decisions.
 Despite this setback, it is a mostly feminist film which portrayed women as strong, beautiful and independent.
 In this film, women from different backgrounds and values come together despite their differences.
 The writers (thankfully) put all these women on the same side – not as people who just bitch all the time – and even overcome ‘ditsy’ stereotypes with Daphne (Anne Hathaway).

 Despite this, the entire cast did an amazing job, even with the average material they were given.
 The cinematography and camera shots were all mediocre – nothing mind-blowing or revolutionary, much like the entire film.
-Though this film wasn’t the life-changing, better-than-the-original piece of feminist art that it intended, it’s completely un-problematic and fun.
+Though Ocean’s Eight wasn’t the life-changing, better-than-the-original piece of feminist art that it intended, it’s completely un-problematic and fun.

 Rating: 5/10 – a perfectly adequate introduction to a much better series.